 Pace has always been a palatable dessert that adorns this game.
 It might not be infallible, but its very unpredictability aggrandizes the adrenaline rush this beautiful game never fails to provide.
-It brings a different challenge on the table too, with almost a fraction of a second to see the ball, it’s purely up to the muscle memory of the batsmen to react to it and deal with it.
+This also brings a different challenge on the table, with a fraction of a second to see the ball.
+It’s purely up to the muscle memory of the batsmen to react to it and deal with it.

-It also can prove to be a crowd gatherer, as World Cup 2003 proved, with Lee and Akhtar vying to cross the 100 mph barrier, being one of the most touted points of the tournament.
+Pace also can prove to be a crowd gatherer, as World Cup 2003 proved.
+Lee and Akhtar vying to cross the 100 mph barrier, being one of the most touted points of the tournament.
 But how far can this quench for exhilaration go?

 In this game, which in many senses is riding down the curve, the need for change is both dire and imminent.
 And it won’t be long before a section of the crowd demands bowlers bowling faster.
-But is this possible, some might say, its only matter of time, with better diet and idea about their body, bowlers are getting fitter and stronger and hitting top guns very early in their career.
+With better diet and body, bowlers are fitter and stronger and hitting top guns very early in career.

-The process of measuring speed started at around 1950 when the technology used by the police to measure the speed of the cars was used in cricket.
+The process of measuring speed started at around 1950.
+The technology used by the police to measure the speed of the cars was used in cricket.
 But it was unreliable and was scrapped out.
 Soon the speed gun was introduced.
 The technology used in measuring speed involves a speed gun that is placed beside the side screen.

 It sends and receives a signal and the difference in frequency is used to calculate speed.
 Now the problem with the system is that it calculates the speed of the bowl at the time of the release.